saturneric/GpgFrontend-Manual/src/content/docs/guides/file-operations.md

 **Or toggle it from the File Panel:**

-1. In the File Panel, find the toolbar at the top right.
+1. In the File Panel toolbar, open the **Show** menu.
-2. Click the gear or three-line icon to open the menu.
-3. Choose **ASCII Mode**.
-When checked, you get `.asc` files instead of `.gpg` or `.sig`.
+2. Tick **Use ASCII Armor**.
+You then get `.asc` files instead of `.gpg` or `.sig`.

 This is a faster way to switch output modes without opening the main settings.

 ![](https://image.cdn.bktus.com/i/2025/04/09/ea2c8b52-2a49-ee18-5897-5cf3d72115a5.webp)

+## If Something Goes Wrong Part Way

+Since v2.2.2, GpgFrontend writes its result somewhere out of the way first and only puts it in place once it is complete.

+If an operation fails or is interrupted, you get no output file at all, rather than a half-written one sitting next to your original.
+Your input file is never touched either way.